 |Architect||Horden Cherry Lee|

-Newfoundland represents the first stage of new residential development at Canary Wharf and will be designed by renowned Mayfair-based architects, Horden Cherry Lee who have created an exceptionally delicate aesthetic rarely found in such impressively high towers.
+Newfoundland represents the first stage of new residential development at Canary Wharf and has been designed by renowned Mayfair-based architects, Horden Cherry Lee and structural engineers WSP.
+They have created an exceptionally delicate aesthetic rarely found in such tall towers.
 Newfoundland’s striking appearance stems from its transparent diagrid structure, also notably used in another famous London landmark, ‘The Gherkin’.
-The ‘diamond’ shape will have sloped, sculpted sides and an external frame will give residents more space while also offering privacy on the balconies, shielding each one from being overlooked by their neighbours.

-Newfoundland will become not only a visual landmark for Canary Wharf but also for the capital.
-The tower will offer some of the best views in London and residents will be able to enjoy panoramic scenes of the capital from their floor-to-ceiling windows, a stunning backdrop to everyday life.
+Newfoundland is a visual landmark for Canary Wharfand also for London.
+The tower offers some of the best views in London and residents will be able to enjoy panoramic scenes of the capital from their floor-to-ceiling windows, a stunning backdrop to everyday life.
 Residents can watch the morning sun come up over the impressive skyline and the buzzing pace of the city in the day, right through to the evening when the workday tempo slows down for more leisurely pursuits.

 Newfoundland will provide high quality, fully furnished, rental apartments as part of the Vertus portfolio.
 The building provides apartments that are both generous in size and layout, and offers views west over London and east over the dock and Canary Wharf.
 Retail, restaurant facilities and a health club are provided at the base of the building for the enjoyment of residents and the wider community.

 Watch our Newfoundland construction timelapse video below